Aspie96/blog/content/posts/free-software.md

 - [Inskape](https://inkscape.org/): Program for vector graphics.
 - [Krita](https://krita.org/): Image editor for digital art, paintings and animation.
 - [VLC](https://www.videolan.org/vlc/): Media player for videos and audio.
 - [Telegram](https://telegram.org/): Messaging app.
-The Telegram *client* (the program actually running on users' device) is free and open source.
+The Telegram *client* (the program actually running on users' devices) is free and open source.
 The *server* software is not published in any form.
 - [calibre](https://calibre-ebook.com/): E-book manager.

 Besides high-level applications, you have probably heard of [Linux](https://www.kernel.org/): a free *kernel* (the core component of an operating system).
 Linux is used by Debian, Android and many more.
 It's an important part of the open source ecosystem.

-As for free cultural content, [Wikipedia](https://www.wikipedia.org/) is a free (libre) encyclopedia: its articles are available under the [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) licence.
+As for free cultural content, [Wikipedia](https://www.wikipedia.org/) is a free (libre) encyclopaedia: its articles are available under the [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) licence.

 ## Additional resources